Mewati gharana

-The Mewati gharana (also known as the Jaipur-Mewati gharana, Jodhpur gharana, and Miyan Bande Ali Khan Beenkar gharana) is a musical apprenticeship tribe of Hindustani classical music.
-Known for being Pandit Jasraj's musical lineage, the gharana was founded by brothers Utd.
-Ghagge Nazir Khan and Utd.
-Wahid Khan (beenkar) of Indore in the late 19th century at the Holkar Court.
+The Mewati gharana is a musical apprenticeship tribe of Hindustani classical music.
+Known for being Pandit Jasraj's musical lineage, the gharana was founded by brothers Ghagge Nazir Khan and Wahid Khan (beenkar) of Indore in the late 19th century at the Holkar Court.
 Members of this gharana have had an active influence in Indian cinema for over half a century.

-With its own distinct aesthetics, stylings, practices, and repertoire, the gharana emerged as an offshoot of the Khandarbani Dhrupad, Gwalior, and Qawwal Bacchon musical traditions.
+With its own distinct aesthetics, stylings, practices, and repertoire, the gharana emerged as an offshoot of the Khandarbani Dhrupad, and Qawwal Bacchon musical traditions.
 The gharana gained visibility in the late-20th century after Pt.
 Jasraj popularized the gayaki.

 History

 Ghagge Nazir Khan and Wahid Khan are regarded as fountainheads of the Mewati gharana.
 They were descendants of the Qawwal Bacchon gharana (Qawwal Bacchon Ka Gharana).

 Etymology

 The Mewati Gharana takes its name from the region between Delhi, Jaipur, and Indore where Ghagge Nazir Khan and Wahid Khan's family hailed, Mewat (not the Mewar region of Rajasthan).